 Myth #11 — Language learning is too difficult

-To successfully acquire a new tongue, you have to commit much time to learn and a will to learn must also be present — not that learning a language is difficult.
+To successfully acquire a new tongue, you have to commit much time.
+A will to learn must also be present — not that learning a language is difficult.

-One of the reasons why language learning is hard for some people to cope with is down to some of the methods that languages are taught, not that the language itself is ambiguous.
+Language learning is hard for some people to cope with is down to some of the methods that languages are taught, not that the language itself is ambiguous.

 Myth #13 — Are Intelligent People are Better Language Learners?